puneettalwar/gamlss.shiny/README.md

           - Data input format: xlsx or csv file with header row containing variable names.
           - By default first sheet will be used as the input.
 Ex. mtcars, sleepstudy (lme4)"
-          - Missing values are either empty cells or dot (.) in the data
+          - Missing values are either blank/empty cells in the data

           - For outlier removal specify the standard deviation value (ex.
 3)